 Learn About the Farm

-The Queens County Farm Museum dates back to 1697; it occupies New York City's largest remaining tract of undisturbed farmland.
+The Queens County Farm Museum dates back to 1697 and occupies New York City's largest remaining tract of undisturbed farmland.
 The farm encompasses a 47-acre parcel that is the longest continuously farmed site in New York State.
-The site includes historic farm buildings, a greenhouse complex, livestock, farm vehicles and implements, planting fields, an orchard, and an herb garden..
+The site includes historic farm buildings, a greenhouse complex, livestock, farm vehicles and implements, planting fields, an orchard, and an herb garden.

 The farm is owned by the New York City Department of Parks, operated by the Colonial Farmhouse Restoration Society of Bellerose, Inc. and is a member of the Historic House Trust of New York City.

-Please view our calendar of events for a listing of paid admission dates.
-Click here to link to our event calendar.
+*Please see our Events page for a listing of paid admission dates.

 The mission of the Queens County Farm Museum is to preserve, restore, and interpret the site, its history and owner's lifestyles.
 Through educational programs, events, and museum services, we educate the public as to the significance of Queens County's agricultural and horticultural past and heighten awareness of present-day sustainable agricultural and horticultural practices.